Deeper Smart Sonar Pro+ vs FishHunter 3D Head to Head

 Speaking of mapping, it is one of the most impressive features of this product, with the FishHunter 3D, offering an incredible 5 different sonar view modes, including bathymetric mapping, 3D structure mapping, directional casting (lets you see where fish are relative to fish finder), 3D fishing, and ice fishing flasher right from your mobile device.

-Not only does it make mapping your favorite fishing spots simple, you will find ample information on depths, contours, fish locations, drop-offs, and bottom features, helping to increase your productivity significantly.
+Not only does it make mapping your favorite fishing spots simple, but you will also find ample information on depths, contours, fish locations, drop-offs, and bottom features, helping to increase your productivity significantly.

 FishHunter 3D Key Features